M.Sc. in Environmental Science, The Ohio State University, Columbus, Ohio, 2015.

 B.Sc. in Environmental Studies, Florida International University, Miami, Florida, 2013.

-Prior to coming to OSU, Nall was at Florida International University (FIU) where he obtained his B.Sc. in Environmental Studies with focus on Agroecology.
-He was heavily involved in the Agroecology Program at FIU and was fully funded for his undergraduate studies with a grant as a USDA Multicultural Scholar.
-Nall furthermore participated in internships and undergraduate research at the USDA-ARS Sub-Tropical Horticulture Research Station in Miami and was actively involved at the FIU Organic Garden on the school’s campus.
+Prior to coming to OSU, Nall attended Florida International University (FIU) where he obtained his B.Sc. in Environmental Studies with focus on Agroecology.
+While there, Nall was actively involved in the FIU Agroecology Program and was fully funded as an undergraduate with a grant as a USDA Multicultural Scholar.
+Nall participated in internships and undergraduate research at the USDA-ARS Sub-Tropical Horticulture Research Station in Miami and was actively involved at the FIU Organic Garden on the school’s campus.

 - Soil science